 But no one is 100% certain about anything, so how can Luigi be so sure he’ll only stay in his home five years minus one day?
 Well, Luigi is a fictional superhero, and you’re right: us common folk don’t have those amazing powers.
 This is why an adjustable rate mortgage is not for everyone.
 There is an inherent risk with this product: if you stay longer than you expected, you may be exposed to interest rate fluctuations.

-At MortgageHippo, we’ve worked hard to provide home buyers, especially first-time home buyers, the tools and mortgage calculator to help avoid the common pitfalls outlined in this post.
+On the MortgageHippo Blog, we’ve worked hard to provide home buyers, especially first-time home buyers, with tools and information to help avoid the common pitfalls outlined in this post.
 Happy house-hunting!